 Intrinsic factors are those relating to the genetic makeup of the athlete.

 Female athletes participating in the same sports as male athletes tend to suffer a higher level of ACL injuries.

 Having a wider pelvis in a female and slightly knocked knee configuration to the lower limb would be attributes that could lead to ACL injuries.

 Body mass index, age and anatomy of the bones could also be differentials on a general level for both men and women to determine those that suffer injury and those that don’t.

-Dynamic risk factors such as landing, cutting and changing direction, where the knee bends in, foot rotates and hip stability is lost are other very high risk intrinsic factors.
+Dynamic risk factors such as landing, cutting and changing direction, where the knee bends in, the foot rotates and hip stability is lost are other very high-risk intrinsic factors.

 Martin Schwellnus, Professor of Sports Medicine and Exercise Science, University of Cape Town was speaking at the ACL return to play conference in Melbourne.